JamesSkemp/words/content/post/waking-life-chapter-12-society-is-a-fraud.md

 +++
-title = "Waking Life: Chapter 12 - Society Is a Fraud" summary = "Transcript of the movie Waking Life; DVD Chapter 12 - Society Is a Fraud." draft = false comments = true date = "2005-10-21T00:12:00-05:00"
+title = "Waking Life: Chapter 12 - Society Is a Fraud" description = "Transcript of the movie Waking Life; DVD Chapter 12 - Society Is a Fraud." draft = false comments = true date = "2005-10-21T00:12:00-05:00"